-Yaroslavl region, Lyubimsky district, Zakobyakino village.
-The first written evidence of the area under study dates back to the 17th century.
+The first written evidence of the territory under study dates back to the 17th century and was mentioned in Kostroma scribal books in 1629.

-The first written evidence of the territory under study dates back to the 17th century and was mentioned in Kostroma scribal books in 1629.There are several versions of the origin of such an interesting name.
-According to the first version, which is less plausible, a highway passed through the village and numerous pubs were built for those passing through, the village was located a little further away, hence the name Zakobyakino, that is, behind the pubs.
+There are several versions of the origin of such an interesting name.
+According to the first version (less plausible), a highway passed through the village, and numerous pubs were built for those passing through.
+The village was located a little further away – hence the name "Zakobyakino", that is, "behind the pubs".

-According to another version, the name Zakobyakino apparently comes from its former owners, the Kobyak boyars, who descend from Kobyak, a noble warrior who came from the Kasimov Tatars.
+According to another version, the name "Zakobyakino" apparently comes from its former owners, the Kobyak boyars, who descend from Kobyak, a noble warrior who came from the Kasimov Tatars.

 In 1908, on March 10, a hospital was built in Zakobyakino.
 In 1915, an iron fire tower was built on the roof of the stone shopping malls by the hands of local blacksmiths.
-There was a fire station downstairs.
+There was a fire station below.
 Now the observers could constantly monitor the fire situation in the village and surrounding villages.

-In 1916, at the expense of the community, a monument to Alexander the Second, as the liberator of peasants from serfdom, was erected on the site of the current rural park.
-The monument was full-length; he was wearing an overcoat, holding a cap in one hand, and a manifesto in the other.
-The revolution of 1917 and the Civil War here were associated with considerable casualties.
-Part of the population turned out to be among the white-green opponents of the new government.
+The 1917 Revolution and the Civil War were associated with considerable casualties here.
+Part of the population turned out to be among the white‑green opponents of the new government.
 Security officers were sent to suppress them.
 On the site of the monument to Alexander the Second in the village, a monument was erected to those who died for the Soviet government in the rebellion.
 Later, a sign was attached in honor of those who died in the Great Patriotic War.

 The landmark of the village of Zakobyakino is the Church of the Assumption of the Virgin, which was built in 1848 at the expense of residents.
 The history of the church in the village begins from 1694-1695, and from that moment Zakobyakino began to be written as a village.